 - Internationalization of research and educational programs

-- Development of medical tourism and strengthening the position in the medical services market
+- Development of medical tourism and leading position in the medical services market

 Today, Almazov Centre collaborates with a number of universities and leading clinics around the world, including those offering educational exchange.
-It has memoranda of understanding with more than 40 foreign partners.
+It has memoranda of understanding with more than 48 foreign partners from more than 19 countries.

 |University of Milan (Italy): joint research on CVD risk factors with a particular focus on dyslipidemia, nutrition, obesity, diabetes mellitus, angiogenesis and metabolic disorders.|